Remarkable Women: Susan Chase

 “We couldn’t do what we do without friends and there’s not one of us that gets paid a cent,” Chase says.
 “To help others, that’s what we’re here for I believe.”

-We’ll feature the three remaining Remarkable Women finalists each Tuesday right here on KNWA.
+We’ll feature the three remaining Remarkable Women finalists each Tuesday on our sister station KNWA.
 Then, we announce our winner and candidate for the nationwide 2020 Woman of the Year award on March 6.